Bristol area guide : Redland

-Shopping – Redland is another popular part of the city located close to the very urban Whiteladies Road and Clifton Village.
-It is also within just 2 miles of the city centre.
+Shopping – Redland is another popular part of the city located close to Whiteladies Road and Clifton Village.
+It is also within just two miles of the city centre.

-Age of Houses – Much like Clifton's Georgian town houses, Redland is filled with beautiful Victorian villas.
+Age of houses – Redland is filled with beautiful Victorian villas.

-Main Roads – Lively Whiteladies Road is within striking distance, as are Chandos Road and Zetland Road which host a handful of smaller independent bars and bistros too.
+Main roads – Lively Whiteladies Road is within striking distance, as are Chandos Road and Zetland Road, with independent bars and bistros.

-Main Attractions – Every year there is a fete held on Redland Green on the May Day Bank Holiday.
-The Downs, consisting of 400 acres of open parkland, is also right on its doorstep at just a 10 minute walk away.
+Main attractions – Every year a fete is held on Redland Green on the May Day bank holiday.
+The Downs, consisting of 400 acres of open parkland, is just a short walk away.

-Cafés/Bars/Restaurants – Redland is an attractive and popular area which offers a wide variety of interesting cafes, bars and restaurants.
-Some worth a particular mention are Wilks restaurant, The Kenny and No Man's Grace and there are many many more!
+Restaurants – Redland is an attractive and popular area which offers a wide variety of interesting cafes, bars and restaurants, including Wilks, the Kensington Arms and Wilsons.